spatialaudio/python-pa-ringbuffer/README.rst

 source directory and import it from there.

-You can build your own CFFI module like described in http://cffi.readthedocs.io/en/latest/cdef.html, just adding a few more bits:
+You can build your own CFFI module like described in http://cffi.readthedocs.io/en/latest/cdef.html, just adding a few more bits to your ``mycffimodule_build.py``:

 .. code:: python